-Several commercial laboratories currently offer targeted genetic testing, as well as nextgeneration sequencing (NGS) panels that simultaneously analyze multiple genes associated with MFS, TAADs, and related disorders.
-NGS technology cannot detect large deletions or insertions, and therefore samples that are variant-negative after sequencing should be evaluated by other testing methodologies.
+Several commercial laboratories currently offer targeted genetic testing, as well as nextgeneration sequencing panels that simultaneously analyze multiple genes associated with MFS, TAADs, and related disorders.
+Next-generation sequencing technology cannot detect large deletions or insertions, and therefore samples that are variant-negative after sequencing should be evaluated by other testing methodologies.

-Ambry Genetics offers TAADNext, an NGS panel that simultaneously analyzes 22 genes associated with TAADs, MFS, and related disorders.
-The panel detects variants in all coding domains and splice junctions of ACTA2, CBS, COL3A1, COL5A1, COL5A2, FBN1, FBN2, FLNA, MED12, MYH11, MYLK, NOTCH1, PLOD1, PRKG1, SKI, SLC2A10, SMAD3, SMAD4, TGFB2, TGFBR1, and TGFBR2.
-Deletion/duplication analysis is performed for all genes on the panel except CBS, COL5A1, FLNA, SMAD4, and TGFB3.
+Ambry Genetics offers TAADNext, a next-generation sequencing panel that simultaneously analyzes 35 genes associated with TAADs, MFS, and related disorders.
+The panel detects variants in all coding domains and splice junctions of genes: ACTA2, BGN, CBS, CHST14, COL1A1, COL1A2, COL3A1, COL5A1, COL5A2, EFEMP2, FBN1, FBN2, FKBP14, FLNA, FOXE3, LOX, MAT2A, MED12, MFAP5, MYH11, MYLK, NOTCH1, PLOD1, PRDM5, PRKG1, SKI, SLC2A10, SMAD3, SMAD4, TGFB2, TGFB3, TGFBR1, TGFBR2, TNXB, and ZNF469.
+Deletion and duplication analyses are performed for all genes on the panel except CBS and TNXB exons 32 to 44.